abpframework/abp/docs/en/AspNetCore/Widgets.md

 Inheriting from `AbpViewComponent` is not required.
 You could inherit from ASP.NET Core's standard `ViewComponent`. `AbpViewComponent` only defines some base useful properties.

+You can inject a service and use in the `Invoke` method to get some data from the service.
+You may need to make Invoke method async, like `public async Task<IViewComponentResult> InvokeAsync()`.
+See [ASP.NET Core's ViewComponents](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/view-components) document fore all different usages.

 **Default.cshtml**:

 ```xml